sachinoo/p1.SachinKarki/README.md

 ![IMG_3031](https://user-images.githubusercontent.com/24665608/109348303-f4c5ba00-7839-11eb-93a0-03d55541d980.jpeg)

 In my opinion, the current microwave that I am using sees to be fine but have some minor issues.
-1. The button lebels are not clear.
+    -The button lebels are not clear.
 For eg:  the Time Deforst, Weight Defrost does not indicate what is the actual purpose of the button until you do trial and error.
-2. There is EXPRESS COOK in between the numbers (2 and 5 )  which is not clear.
+    -There is EXPRESS COOK in between the numbers (2 and 5 )  which is not clear.

 ![hold](https://user-images.githubusercontent.com/24665608/109349703-00b27b80-783c-11eb-820b-9d2e50a155ca.png)

-3. This HOLD with keys looks confusing as I was trying on the microwave, I was not able to figure it out.
+    - This HOLD with keys looks confusing as I was trying on the microwave, I was not able to figure it out.
-4. The door handles are mechanically so that you will have to apply force to open it.
+    -The door handles are mechanically so that you will have to apply force to open it.

 ## Common uses of the microwave